Rican7/Paulus/docs/routing.md

 ### Namespaced Route Files

 Although you could define all of your routes in one "top level" route file, that could get quite messy and large.
-The solution, is to separate your routes into different files.
-How this works, is you simply name the file in your routes folder with a filename that corresponds with the endpoint.
+The solution is to separate your routes into different files.
+This works by simply naming a file in your routes folder with a filename that corresponds with the endpoint.

 _Example_ - http://api.example.com/users - users.php